Three Calls from God

 But don’t be so concerned about perishable things like food.
 Spend your energy seeking the eternal life that the Son of Man can give you...”
 John 6:27 (NLT)

 Yet we so easily substitute other things for God.
-We busy ourselves in the pursuit of that which can never satisfy.
+We often busy ourselves in the pursuit of that which can never satisfy.

 God issues three basic calls to his people, each of which resonates deeply in the hearts of those who love him.
 Each is tied firmly to God’s eternal purpose to glorify his Son, and each is a doorway into joy and fulfillment in life.
 Jesus combined all three in one beautiful sentence.